Process Server Case Study: The Edgware Debt Evader

 Case study – The Edgware debt evader

 One such situation was when we were asked to serve papers to a young individual who owed money to a credit card company, as he hadn’t paid off his debts.
-Using our people tracing services, we were able to locate him.
+Using our private investigator services, we were able to locate him.
 He had been residing at his parents’ home which was located in an affluent area of Edgware, in Northwest London.
 Before approaching his home, we contacted the parents to inquire about the whereabouts of their son, and they denied that he was with them.
 Our agents made a visit to the home, but once again his parents denied that their son was there.

 It's not uncommon for people to try to evade being served, and because of these difficulties we decided to send one of the senior members on our process server team to have a go at serving the young man.
 Our agent knocked on the door and his mother answered.
 She was distracted, talking on the phone, and asked our agent if he was there to view the house which was on the market at the time.
 Our agent didn’t answer her question directly, and quietly said that he was there to serve papers, but the mother had already turned her back to let him in and continued talking on the phone to her friend.